Guide to STAR Measures

 Critical Process Measures:

-• Care for Older Adults: Comprehensive geriatric assessment protocols.
+• Care for Older Adults: Comprehensive geriatric assessment protocols

 • Special Needs Plan Care Management: Specialized population care coordination